carnarez/astdocs/tests/README.md

 test_complex_decorator():
 ```

-Test for more complicated decoration (including arguments that are *not* parsed).
+Test for more complicated decoration.

 ```python
 @decorator(including=parameter, and_with=another)